tekdogan/tekdogan.github.io/index.md

 ## Short Bio
 I am currently a software design engineer for Digital Signal Processing (DSP) projects.
-I've hands-on experience with C, C++ and Pyton.
-I'm also interested in Graph Neural Networks (GNNs) and their characteristics on GPGPUs.
+I've hands-on experience with C, C++ and Python.
+I'm passionately interested in Graph Neural Networks (GNNs) and their characteristics on GPGPUs.

 ---